4bitfocus/LootRollLedger/README.md

 1. If the same item is linked by different players, each item roll will be tracked separately.
 2. Roll ties are not handled correctly and only one of the two ties will be announced.
+3. Gear type and player spec is not checked so anyone can roll for anything.